smnorris/roadintegrator/README.md

         $ python 1_prep.py load

-3. Manually download any sources that are not publicly accessible and load to the working database.
+3. Manually download any sources that are not publicly accessible and load to the working database (using the alias specified in `sources.csv`.

 4. Preprocess (tile inputs and generate linear features from polygon inputs):